Read through each guide

 Included in this program are macronutrient-balanced meal plans.

 These program utilizes carb cycling in order to replenish glycogen Please note that the higher carb days in the meal plans are for reference only.
-We will have higher carb / regular macro days on Wednesday and Saturday.
+We will have higher carb / regular macro days on Wednesday (only if needed) and Saturday.
 The meal plans give you an idea of how to structure a higher carb day in a healthy manner.

 A proven successful tool both for health and weightless is Intermittent Fasting.
 Please read the Intermittent Fasting section.
 It is highly recommended that you use this method in your program; it will enhance your results and benefit your health.